actions-marketplace-validations/zhuozhiyongde_gaze-stars/README.md

 [English](README.md) | [中文版](README.zh-CN.md)

 This GitHub Action queries the GitHub API to retrieve your starred repositories and generates a README sorted by your stargazed list.
+The generated README includes a Table of Contents before the categorized entries so you can jump to any section quickly.

 You can reference my repository [zhuozhiyongde / Stargazer](https://github.com/zhuozhiyongde/Stargazer)